ESL Stakeholders – Who Are They and Why Do They Matter?By Camille Turner

 The company where adult students work

-Why is it important to consider stakeholder relationships?
+Why is it important to consider ESL stakeholder relationships?

 If you recognize your students’ learning objectives and motivation, you can develop lessons that target specific language points to help them meet their goals.
 Without this knowledge, you won’t be able to support your younger students and their parents in achieving their learning goals, nor will you be able to help your adult students further their professional ambitions and meet their company’s standards.